#centrefest Event Information

 What’s on site?

-Street performers’ “pitches”, Axiom Architecture Inc. Circus World, Rotary Water World, 100.7FM The Cruz FM Music World, Street Market and Food vendors, and roving entertainment.
+Street performers’ “pitches”, Axiom Architecture Inc. Circus World, Rotary Water World, Music World, Street Market and Food vendors, and roving entertainment.
 Portable washrooms are available on site.
-There is a Toonie Tent for change to “put in the hats”.
+There is the Servus Credit Union ‘Change Exchange’ tent if you require change to “put in the hats”.
 Emergency first-aid services are available.
 Parking is available all around the site.

 Parking & Access?